 - Career and technical education proficiency examinations means State tests taken by students pursuing approved sequences in career and technical education subjects.

-- Career and technical education means a kindergarten through adult program area of study that includes rigorous academic content closely aligned with career and technical subject matter, using the State learning standards of career development and occupational studies as a framework.
-In grades nine through twelve, career and technical education includes the specific disciplines of agriculture education, business and marketing education, family and consumer science education, health occupations education, technical education, technology education and trade/ industrial education.
+- Career and technical education mean a kindergarten through adult program area of study that includes rigorous academic content closely aligned with career and technical subject matter, using the State learning standards of career development and occupational studies as a framework.
+In grades seven through twelve, career and technical education include the specific disciplines of agricultural education, business and marketing education, computer science education, family and consumer sciences education, health sciences education, technology education and trade and technical education.

 - Regents examinations means State achievement test based upon syllabi prescribed by the department.